 Safety has always been a priority for the Federal Transit Administration (FTA).
-The FTA has made it clear that all transit systems in the Section 5311 program must identify their role in their respective communities by being ready to respond to a crisis; be it manmade or natural disaster.
-Additional details about ADOT's role in State Safety Oversight are available online via at http://azdot.gov/planning/TransitProgramsandGrants/safety-oversight.
+The FTA has made it clear that all transit systems in the Section 5311 program must identify their role in their respective communities by being ready to respond to a crisis; be it man made or natural disaster.
+Towards this goal, all 5311 subrecipients should have a Safety, Security, and Emergency Preparedness Plan or a section of the program handbook that addresses these items.